galaxyproject/galaxy-hub/src/tutorials/histories/index.md

 |![](/src/tutorials/histories/adv-search.png)|
 |<small>**Figure 15.
 Advanced search.**</small>|

-### Search and multiselect
+### Search and multi-select

-It's often useful to combine search and multiselect.
-Multiselections will persist over searches and the All/None buttons will only apply to those datasets that are currently shown with the given search.
+It's often useful to combine search and multi-select.
+Multi-selections will persist over searches and the All/None buttons will only apply to those datasets that are currently shown with the given search.

 So, for example, to select and manipulate two different sets of datasets: a) fastqsanger files tagged with 'low quality' and b) hg19 reference BAM files whose names contain "Output":

 1. In the search bar, enter: `format=fastqsanger tag="low quality"` and hit enter.
-1. Click the multiselect button to show the checkboxes.
+1. Click the multi-select button to show the checkboxes.
 1. Click the 'All' button to select all the fastqsanger files
 1. In the search bar again, enter: `database=hg19 format=BAM name=output` and hit enter.
 1. Click the 'All' button again to select all the BAM files.